 This course surveys the politics of cultural and ethnic/national pluralism, understood in terms of the diversity in cultural, linguistic, religious and other socio-demographic variables that are shaping the contemporary world, and their impact on the international system and the practice of international relations.
-The course focuses on the salient issues that have taken center stage in the modern world, and deals with general issues related to the rise of politicized ethnicity and other cultural cleavages around the world.
-This includes examination of the possible factors that contributed to the rise of ethnic, religious, linguistic and other parochial attachments, and the accompanying political meanings they assume.
-In addition, theories that purport to explain ethnic/national group solidarities will be briefly explained.
+The course focuses on the salient issues that have taken center stage in the modern world and examines general issues related to the rise of politicized ethnicity around the world.
+These include examination of the possible factors that contributed to the rise of ethnic, religious, linguistic and other parochial attachments, and the accompanying political meanings they assume.
+In addition, theories that purport to explain ethnic/national group solidarities will be covered briefly.
 Towards the end of the semester, formulas for accommodation of cultural pluralism in multi-ethnic societies will be explored.

-Furthermore, the course will cover some important cases in greater detail.
-These cases include, Quebec, Serbia and Croatia (Former Yugoslavia, "Kurdistan" (Iraq), Ukraine, Quebec (Canada), and South Sudan.
-These cases have been selected for various reasons, including:
+Furthermore, the course will cover important cases in greater detail.
+These cases include, Quebec, Croatia and Serbia (Former Yugoslavia), “Kurdistan” (Iraq), Ukraine, Quebec (Canada), and Northern Ireland.
+These cases have been selected because of:

 (1) Representativeness: taken together, the cases are broadly representative of current ethno-nationalist currents around the world.

-(3) Contrast: Canada (and South Africa) has so far managed issues related to its multiculturalism in a civil way.
-However, in the remaining cases - "Kurdistan," the former Yugoslavia, Ukraine, and South Sudan - - the ethnic/national conflicts have been violent, and the prevailing cultural divide have resulted in problems of mammoth proportions.
+(2) Contrast: Quebec (Canada) and South Africa, (and Northern Ireland ??) have managed issues related to their “multiculturalism” in a civil way.
+However, in the remaining cases – “Kurdistan,” the former Yugoslavia, and Ukraine the ethnic/national conflicts have been violent, and the then prevailing cultural divide have resulted in problems of mammoth proportions.

-Students will also have the opportunity to explore additional cases in-depth through research of different cases.
-The cases will be assigned to groups of three students, who together, will form a group and conduct a detailed study on the nature, evolution, causes, dynamics, actors, and attempted resolution mechanisms in each of the cases.
-The course concludes with student PPT presentation of research findings and submission of a term paper.
+In addition, students will have the opportunity to explore additional cases in-depth through research of different cases.
+The cases will be assigned to groups of three students, who together, will conduct a detailed study on the nature, evolution, causes, dynamics, actors, and attempted resolution mechanisms in each of the cases.
+The course concludes with student PowerPoint (PPT) presentation of research findings and submission of a term paper.